Jvlsc/FullStack-Course/part5/README.md

 ## Login in Frontend:

-In [this chapter](https://fullstackopen.com/en/part5/login_in_frontend), we will implement a login form in the frontend.
+In [this chapter](https://fullstackopen.com/en/part5/login_in_frontend), we will implement a login service in the frontend.

 ### Exercises: